dave4506/MemoryBank/README.md

 3. Navigate to frontend, then memory_bank_app folder

-4. Run pod install in a terminal window that is in the local repository
+4. Run pod install --repo-update in a terminal window that is in the local repository

 5. Make sure you have the latest version of Xcode.